Performance Racing Technology

 C&R is a supplier for INDY Car, NASCAR, and Formula1 among many other world class associations.
 The same radiators are available to the racing and performance public through APPLIEDSPEED.COM.

 Power is heat is power...
-However, Advanced timing and lean air/fuel mixtures create more heat than a correctly timed engine at stoichiometric point (jetted correctly at 14 parts of air to 1 part of fuel by weight) while reducing power output.
+However, advanced timing and lean air/fuel mixtures create more heat than a correctly timed engine at stoichiometric point (jetted correctly at 14 parts of air to 1 part of fuel by weight) while reducing power output.
 The cooling system uses up to 30% of the power the engine produces.
 Heat is (not always) power.

 Late Model Modified is one of the most popular classes in circle track racing.
 These LMM purpose-built radiators come with a universal inlet design and a double pass system.
 C&R manufactures radiators and fan assemblies for road and drag racing, circle track, off road and performance cars.
 For off road, Jeeps, SCCA, NASA, NHRA.
 IHRA, NASCAR, and all other associations.